 To go along with the low cost of living, it’s also fairly easy to find a job in this capital city.
-Glassdoor named Indy the second best city in the U.S. to find a job due to the plentiful job openings and the high overall job satisfaction.
+Glassdoor named Indy the third best city in the U.S. to find a job due to the plentiful job openings and the high overall job satisfaction.
 Your career is sure to thrive in Indy!

 Incredible Restaurants and Breweries

 If you’re a fan of farm-to-table meals and locally crafted brews, Indy will not disappoint.
 The Fletcher Place neighborhood is home to both Milktooth, a trendy brunch spot, and Bluebeard, whose menu varies daily based on locally sourced ingredients and also offers out-of-this-world craft cocktails.
 If you’d like to splurge on a delicious steak dinner and possibly dine with a few Colts players who are frequent patrons, be sure to check out The St. Elmo Steak House.
 And if breweries are your jam, there are plenty of options, but Cannon Ball, TwoDeep and Black Acre Brewing are local favorites.